lubiah/kudadam.com/src/routes/blog/posts/prevent-theme-colour-flickering-svelte/index.md

 ![How the screen was flickering before I found a solution](https://ik.imagekit.io/kudadam/blog/prevent-theme-colour-flickering-svelte/flickering.gif)

-So as you can see, when the page is reloaded, the light theme is first shown, then after the document has finished loading, the `onMount` sets the theme colour.
+So as you can see, when the page is reloaded, the light theme is first shown, then after the document has finished loading, the `onMount` function sets the theme colour.

 ## Solution